mittwald/kube-httpcache/README.md

 You can use the [Helm chart](chart/) to rollout an instance of kube-httpcache:

 ```
+$ helm repo add mittwald https://helm.mittwald.de
-$ helm install -f your-values.yaml kube-httpcache ./chart
+$ helm install -f your-values.yaml kube-httpcache mittwald/kube-httpcache
 ```

 For possible values, have a look at the comments in the provided [`values.yaml` file](./chart/values.yaml).
+Take special note that you'll most likely have to overwrite the `vclTemplate` value with your own VCL configuration file.

 Ensure your defined backend services have a port named `http`: